 If a Government Official requests a Facilitation Payment, you must politely refuse and explain that you do not have the authority to make such a payment.
-The request for payment must be immediately reported to your direct manager, who will consider whether to make a report to the Group's General Counsel.
+The request for payment must be immediately reported to your direct manager, who will consider whether to make a report to the GC.

 There may be exceptional cases in which Facilitation Payments are requested and made where life, safety or health is at risk.
 This must also be reported to your direct manager.
-The Group's General Counsel will take these circumstances into consideration when determining what follow-up action is appropriate.
+The GC will take these circumstances into consideration when determining what follow-up action is appropriate.